darkv/php-password-generator/README.md

 echo $gen->generate();
 ```

-Location of the cache file can be passed to `CACHED`, bydefault wordlist.json in work dir will be used.
+Location of the cache file can be passed as parameter to `CACHED`, by default wordlist.json in work dir will be used.

 ### URL Sources